“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 After I left Maharishi I came to

-Boulder, Colorado and that was my rebirth.
+Boulder, Colorado and that was yet another rebirth.
 The addiction, my lifelong disease

 had ended as I was healing others.